BeyondQuality/beyondquality/research/public_speaking.md

 Attila Fekete: Delivering a great talk is more of a mental challenge than a technical one.
 Beyond knowing your material, you need to be mentally prepared: learn how to manage stress, handle unexpected situations, and peak at the right time.

+Dorothy Graham: What about nerves?
+As far as I know, everyone gets nervous about their talk.
+One phrase I saw somewhere: “It’s not that you don’t have butterflies, you get them to fly in unison.”
+Translate the nervousness into excitement to support you in your talk, and try to appear relaxed - this will also relax and reassure your audience (even if you are only pretending!).

 ### 2. Don't focus on slides, focus on story